TB detection process

 Patient tested at local clinic

 Patients with signs and symptoms of tuberculosis (TB) leave sputum samples at their local clinic to be checked by conventional microscopy.
 In some developing countries this method identifies less than half of the actual TB-positive patients.

 After clinic testing, APOPO couriers arrive to collect both TB-positive and TB-negative samples.

-APOPO’s City Centre Laboratory
+APOPO’s City Center Laboratory

 Samples are made safe

 On arrival, the samples are made safe using heat treatment.
-This ensures that any TB-Positive sputum is not contagious for trainers and HeroRATs alike.
+This ensures that any TB-positive sputum is not contagious for trainers and HeroRATs alike.